top of page

 What the 2026 Tax Filing Season Means for Taxpayers and Businesses: Key Changes to Know Now

 The IRS has announced that the 2026 tax filing season will officially open on January 26, consistent with recent years.
-While the date itself may feel routine, this filing season is shaping up to be anything but business as usual.
+While this date may feel routine, this filing season is shaping up to be anything but business as usual.

 Between major legislative changes, new deductions and credits, and a significantly reduced IRS workforce, taxpayers and businesses should prepare for a more complex—and potentially slower—filing environment.
 Here’s what you need to know and how proactive tax planning can help reduce surprises.